julik/serve_byte_range/README.md

 # serve_byte_range

 is a small utility for serving HTTP `Range` responses (partial content responses) from your Rails or Rack app.
 It will allow you to output partial content in a lazy manner without buffering, and perform correct encoding of `multipart/byte-range` responses.
+It will also make serving byte ranges safer because it coalesces the requested byte ranges into larger, consecutive ranges - reducing overhead.

 ## Installation and usage